 - As you begin to eat, dive deeper into the flavors.
 Are they familiar?
 New?
 Straight forward or complex?
 More seasoned foods will have more complex flavors.

 - Now the texture.
 Soft?
 Crunchy?
 Chewy?
-Anything in particular you like or dislike?
+Anything, in particular, you like or dislike?

 - Assess three times.
 Are your fullness cues starting to emerge?
 Assess this at three different points throughout your meal or snack: (1) when you’re about 25% in, (2) at the 50% mark, and (3) if and when you’ve eaten about 75% of the food.
 Utilize The Hunger Fullness scale to identify what that means for you.

-- Remove any judgement that seeped in.
+- Remove any judgment that seeped in.
 You have permission to eat your entire meal (or snack).
 Forget about serving sizes and instead, discover portion control from within.
 Here’s an article to help with this.

 - Give yourself 5 and 20.
 First, ✋hi-5!
-From long rehearsal days and never-ending screen-time, gifting yourself the time to practice mindful eating is not easy.
+From long rehearsal days and never-ending screen time, gifting yourself the time to practice mindful eating is not easy.
 Now that you’ve done it, consider waiting about 20 minutes before assessing final fullness and satisfaction.

-Now that you’ve walked through the process, jot down how you feel and if any changes might help for the future.
+Now that you’ve walked through the process, jot down how you feel and if any changes might help in the future.
 Still hungry or not feeling satisfied?
 Assess whether your meal or snack was balanced.
 Also, you’ll need to make sure you’re honoring food preferences (rather than food rules).
 Here are two additional articles to help you discover opportunities for change.

-Bottom line: allow mindful eating to help you create a non-judgemental journey towards rebuilding your relationship with food.
+Bottom line: allow mindful eating to help you create a non-judgemental journey toward rebuilding your relationship with food.
 Before you ridicule yourself for “not eating mindfully” the next time you experience a situation that doesn’t leave you feeling great physically or mentally, remember that it’s not because you weren’t “mindful,” but instead, was likely your body’s response to some type of restriction.
 Either way, don’t strive to eat mindfully 100% of the time.
 You’re busy!
 There will be times when mindful eating is impractical.
 When you can, set time aside and work through the exercises above!